-To maintain a switching frequency above the audible range, the FAN2356A clamps the switching frequency to a minimum value of 18 kHz.
+To maintain a switching frequency above the audible range, the FAN23SV56A clamps the switching frequency to a minimum value of 18 kHz.
 The LS MOSFET is turned on to discharge the output and trigger a new PWM cycle.
 The minimum frequency clamp is disabled during soft-start.
+The minimum frequency clamp is not enabled in the FAN23SV56AM, allowing this device to operate at lower frequencies as the load decreases to very small levels, delivering higher efficiency operation.